 For safety and liability reasons, let clients and investors know as soon as possible if the company’s data has been attacked by ransomware.
 While you have an ethical duty to do so, you also open yourself up to potential liability if you don’t disclose this relevant information as soon as you can safely do so.
 If your customers’ data is stolen and misused in any way, you and/or your company could be held liable for damages incurred.
 This is a scenario that’s easily avoidable as long as you let all affected parties know what happened.

 It is disheartening to disclose to investors that the company data has been breached by ransomware.
 In a public company, stock prices may fall, at least temporarily.
 In the end, though, your business will look better and be able to rebound faster, the sooner you let interested parties know what happened.
-At that time, you can also tell them that you’ve taken steps to work with a reliable IT company such as Nexus IT Consultants in Salt Lake City and Northern Utah.
-You can contact us at (435) 659-2533 or (801) 839-7006 for swift attention and service.
+At that time, you can also tell them that you’ve taken steps to work with a reliable IT company such as Nexus IT in Salt Lake City.
+You can contact us at (801) 839-7006 for swift attention and service.

 Ransomware is becoming increasingly common, and small and large companies are equally at risk.
-For advice and assistance in ensuring that your business is as protected as possible against cyber threats like ransomware, please call (435) 659-2533 or (801) 839-7006 or email Nexus IT Consultants at email@example.com today.
+For advice and assistance in ensuring that your business is as protected as possible against cyber threats like ransomware, please call (801) 839-7006 or email Nexus IT at firstname.lastname@example.org today.